thuyngh08/Getting-and-Cleaning-Data-Course-Project/README.md

 ### 3. Uses descriptive activity names to name the activities in the data set

-Get the corresponding descriptive activity name by loading activity_labels.txt into R The dataframe has 2 columns: V1: activity code and V2: activity name.
+Get the corresponding descriptive activity name by loading activity_labels.txt into R.
+The dataframe has 2 columns, V1: activity code and V2: activity name.
 Use both two variables to label the 'Activity' variable, making it a factor variable with two attributes, levels (code) and labels(name).